Gregm316/employee-tracker/README.md

 ## [Usage](#table-of-contents)

-From the command line in the terminal, a user can type `npm start` or `node server` to open the Employee Tracker and begin the user prompts.
+From the command line in the terminal, a user can type `node server` to open the Employee Tracker and begin the user prompts.

 Click on the following link to view the video demonstration: